jamessheridan/sslderp/README.md

 This is a simple utility to report things about remotely hosted SSL certs.

 Presently, it will make a HTTPS connection to a given server and will report the number of days remaning until that certificate expires.
+This is also why it is named sslderp, as in - "OH, DERP, MY CERT EXPIRED!"

 Example usage:
 sslderp --target www.example.org --nagios